swalloich/startup/README.md

 ## HTML and Simon
 I thought the `svg` tag was interesting.
 I don't understand anything about using it, but It seems like a useful tool to use.
 I'm now wondering if I can achieve a similar effect to what was used in the simon buttons using css.

+## CSS Practice
+The `box-shadow` property can be used to create shadows behind elements.
+There are 5 properties for two different parts.
+EG: `box-shadow: 0px 0px 0px 0px gray, 0px 0px 0px 0px gray` The first four determine width, offset, fade, another I'm not sure about, and color.
+The bullet points can be removed from a `ul` element, and all the properties that make a `ul` look how it does can be removed using things such as `display: flex` and so on.